 Guests experienced the musical talents of the Newman troubadours, directed by Music Director Deanne Zogleman and accompanied by Carole Pracht.
 They also witnessed the talents of alumni and friends of the university who donated handmade auction items.

-To name a few, Bob Benson ‘20 donated two of his framed Kansas landscape photographs, Robert Boewe ‘69 donated a basket of assorted of goodies from his local business, The Spice Merchant, Rosemary Dugan ‘62 shared a handpainted river painting and Rev. Tom Welk donated a side table he handcrafted from a walnut tree.
-Several more alumni, spouses of staff and community members donated items for the fundraiser.
+To name a few, Bob Benson ‘20 donated two of his framed Kansas landscape photographs, Robert Boewe ‘69 donated a basket of assorted goodies from his local business, The Spice Merchant, Rosemary Dugan ‘62 shared a handpainted river painting and the Rev. Tom Welk donated a side table he handcrafted from a walnut tree.
+Several more alumni, community members and spouses of staff, donated items for the fundraiser.

 “It shows just how much the community is committed to supporting our students,” President Kathleen Jagger, Ph.D., MPH said.
 “Lots of alumni and community members volunteer their talents and donate items to make it happen.”